When the World Comes Down: Critical reception

 When the World Comes Down divided music critics.
 The album has a score of 64 out of 100 from Metacritic based on "generally favorable reviews".
-The Boston Herald gave it a B- and stated, "there are tracks that showcase their amalgam of bubblegum-pop and hair metal, as well as their penchant for corn-fed power ballads.
+The Boston Herald gave it a B− and stated, "there are tracks that showcase their amalgam of bubblegum-pop and hair metal, as well as their penchant for corn-fed power ballads.
 But the rest is a departure."
 Melodic gave it a score of four stars out of five and said, "You could fool anyone with this being a Greatest Hits collection because the new songs are that good!"
 The Boston Globe gave it a favorable review and said that the album "will only cement the band's top-of-the-heap status."
 RedRecords gave it a score of 90% and said it "isn’t an amazing album based on how far and deep the band goes into perfecting their genre, it is an amazing album because it sounds great and diverse.
 There are no boring tracks (though there are some filler tracks, even they’re listenable) and there isn’t a dictating genre to keep everything in line.
 The lyrics are okay, nothing poor but nothing great, and the production is incredible."
 Rock Sound gave it a score of seven out of ten and called it "A-class power-pop of the standard so many other bands reach for but can never attain."

 The New York Times gave it a positive review and called it "completely clear and even traditional pop music, but those over 16 will likely have no use for it."
 Billboard gave it an average review and said that the album "doesn't evince much growth, proffering more of the same hooky pop/rock centered around adolescent love and heartache."
 However, Blender gave it two-and-a-half stars out of five and said, "Anything involving a string section is disastrous, but a couple of choruses are suitable for both raucous fist-pumping and rampant pouting."

 Chart performance

 Upon the week of its release, When the World Comes Down sold 112,000 copies and charted at #15 on the U.S. Billboard 200 and the top ten on the Top Alternative, Top Digital and Top Rock Albums charts respectively and by January 7, 2009, sold 76,923 more copies.
 As of June 2009, the album has sold 422,000 copies.
-It was certified gold by the Recording Industry Association of America, denoting 500,000 shipments.
+It was certified platinum by the Recording Industry Association of America, denoting 1,000,000 shipments.
 "Gives You Hell" was met with critical and commercial success, reaching #4 on the Billboard Hot 100 and topping the Adult Top 40 and Mainstream Top 40 charts in the United States.
 "I Wanna" charted at #15 on the Australian Singles chart and reaching the top 30 on the Billboard Mainstream Top 40 and Adult Top 40 charts in the U.S.